ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Titles for individual contributing engineers are pretty straightforward, using descriptive adjectives that convey seniority and size of responsibility.
 Most startups will use the primary three titles: junior, mid-level, and senior engineer.
 Beyond senior, phrases such as principal, fellow, and architect are often used, though they have a less consistent definition and hierarchy.

 Senior individual contributors often have the informal title of tech lead.
-Tech lead implies that some of the individual contributor s time is spent on management-style responsibilities, but their primary responsibility is still doing engineering.
+Tech lead implies that some of the individual contributor's time is spent on management-style responsibilities, but their primary responsibility is still doing engineering.
 Rarely is the notion of a tech lead something that is noted in a title on a rØsumØ or organization chart; it's simply an added responsibility for more senior employees and is part of the expectation at that level of seniority.
-If a tech lead s primary output is management, not code, then they should be on a management track with a manager s expectations, title, training, coaching, etc.
+If a tech lead's primary output is management, not code, then they should be on a management track with a manager's expectations, title, training, coaching, etc.

 ##### Manager Titles